-- 18.1 Gifts - 18.1.1 No Employee is ever to accept a gift from an actual, past or prospective Authorised User, Issuer, Client, or supplier or other business associate which is value received in excess of the equivalent of Threshold Value given to him/her as a consequence of his/her employment at CTSE. - 18.1.2 Corporate gifts are, however, a part of business especially around the festive season.
-This includes all Christmas gifts including diaries and calendars. - 18.1.3 When CTSE is giving gifts to a supplier, regulator or Client, this should never be excessive, so as not to create the impression that CTSE is buying favours. - 18.2 Trips Away - 18.2.1 Employees are never to accept a trip away where an Authorised User, Issuer or supplier pays anything towards transport, accommodation, drinks or entertainment. - 18.2.2 In the event that an Employee feels that it does make business sense to go on a trip away, then he/she can motivate that CTSE picks up his/her costs for such a trip away. - 18.3 Lunches, Sport Events, Plays, Social Events, etc. - 18.3.1 Employees are, where applicable, encouraged to attend functions with Authorised Users, Issuers, business contacts and suppliers.
-But any event costing over the Threshold Value should be considered a gift.
-If the invited Employee believes that there is compelling business reason to accept an invitation in excess of the Threshold Value he may disclose this fact to the Head of IRD and request the CEO's permission to either:
+- 19.1.1 No Employee is ever to accept a gift from an actual, past or prospective Authorised User, Issuer, Client, or supplier or other business associate which is value received in excess of the equivalent of Threshold Value given to him/her as a consequence of his/her employment at CTSE or their role as a Director of CTSE. - 19.1.2 Corporate gifts are, however, a part of business especially around the festive season.
+This includes all Christmas gifts including diaries and calendars. - 19.1.3 When CTSE is giving gifts to a supplier, regulator or Client, this should never be excessive, so as not to create the impression that CTSE is buying favours.

+19.2 Trips Away
-18.3.1.1contribute the excess value over the Threshold Value to the personCTSE Conflict of Interest PolicyPage 23 of 27 extending the invitation himself; or

-- 18.3.1.2 have CTSE pay the excess value over the Threshold Value to the person extending the invitation. - 18.3.2 At no time should any Employee go to a lunch or event with a business competitor by his/herself, irrespective of who issues the invitation, without permission.
+- 19.2.1 Employees are never to accept a trip away in the course of discharging their duties as a CTSE Employee or in their role as a Director of CTSE where an Authorised User, Issuer or supplier pays anything towards transport, accommodation, drinks or entertainment. - 19.2.2 In the event that an Employee feels that it does make business sense to go on a trip away, then he/she can motivate that CTSE picks up his/her costs for such a trip away. - 19.3 Lunches, Sport Events, Plays, Social Events, etc. - 19.3.1 Employees are, where applicable, encouraged to attend functions with Authorised Users, Issuers, business contacts and suppliers.
+But any event costing over the Threshold Value should be considered a gift if the Employee's attendance is directly as related to their role as a CTSE Employee.
+If the invited Employee believes that there is compelling business reason to accept an invitation in excess of the Threshold Value he may disclose this fact to the Compliance Officer and request the CEO's permission to either: - 19.3.1.1 contribute the excess value over the Threshold Value to the person extending the invitation himself; or - 19.3.1.2 have CTSE pay the excess value over the Threshold Value to the person extending the invitation. - 19.3.2 At no time should any Employee go to a lunch or event with a business competitor by his/herself, irrespective of who issues the invitation, without permission.
 The invitation should be disclosed to the relevant Senior Manager and an appropriate person will then be asked to accompany him/her to the event.
+In the event of uncertainty, treat the invitation as having come from a competitor. - 19.3.3 When CTSE is hosting an event for Authorised Users, Issuers, suppliers, regulators or Clients, this should never be excessive, so as not to create the impression that CTSE is buying favours.

+19.4 Giving Benefits

-In the event of uncertainty, treat the invitation as having come from a competitor. - 18.3.3 When CTSE is hosting an event for Authorised Users, Issuers, suppliers, regulators or Clients, this should never be excessive, so as not to create the impression that CTSE is buying favours. - 18.4 Giving Benefits - 18.4.1 No benefit should be given or offered with the intention of obtaining an improper business advantage, or where such a benefit could give rise to a Conflict. - 18.4.2 Pre-approval from CTSE the relevant Senior Manager must be obtained before giving or offering benefits exceeding the Threshold Value.
+- 19.4.1 No benefit should be given or offered with the intention of obtaining an improper business advantage, or where such a benefit could give rise to a Conflict. - 19.4.2 Pre-approval from the relevant Senior Manager must be obtained before giving or offering benefits exceeding the Threshold Value.
 All benefits given to Clients or third parties, of any value, must be noted in a Gifts Register maintained by Company Secretariat/Compliance.

-19 AVOIDING CONFLICTS
+20 AVOIDING CONFLICTS